 Though California and many other states consider it legal, the federal government classifies marijuana as a Schedule 1 drug, like heroin or LSD.

 The stereotype of the stoner, slumped on the couch, surrounded by a cloud of smoke, watching cartoons elbow-deep in a bag of Doritos, is tough to shake.
 Many people view drinking a beer around your kids much differently than smoking a joint around your kids.
 This also brings up issues of second-hand smoke similar to smoking cigarettes near children, but it’s similar for vaping, tinctures, and other delivery methods.

 Basically, the reaction varies from one person to the next.
 Your social circle may not give cannabis use a second thought.
 Other people, however, may not hold the same views.

 Child custody disputes often become stressful and combative, with each side looking for any advantage.
 If it gets that far, your ex may very well present the fact you use marijuana to paint you and your parenting ability in a negative light.
 Even if that’s not true, it’s something you may have to contend with.

 Related Reading: I Pay Child Support, but My Ex Denies Visitation.
 Is that Legal?

 As we’ve said, using recreational cannabis alone shouldn’t ruin your custody claims.
 It may well play a part, but it shouldn’t derail everything.
 Shouldn’t is the key word.
-That doesn’t mean it won’t factor into your case.
-But there are steps you can take to protect yourself, your kids, and your custody case.
+That doesn’t mean it won’t factor into your situation at all.
+You do, however, have steps you can take to protect yourself, your kids, and your custody case.

-The best way to help yourself is to be smart.
-Use common sense:
+The best way to help yourself is to be smart and use common sense:

 - Don’t leave paraphernalia lying around where your children have access to it.